VBPD chief says Oceanfront substation has reduced crime, even though it's not being used much

 “It’s really a place for our officers to take a break, take a phone call, use the restroom, maybe a brief meeting,” Neudigate said.
 “But we really don’t want our officers sitting in a substation.”

 Neudigate would rather see them out trying to proactively prevent crime.
-In a nine day span in April, officer seized 36 “illegaly possessed firearms” from the Oceanfront.
+In a nine day span in April, officers seized 36 “illegally possessed firearms” from the Oceanfront.

 “Our last shooting in the Oceanfront was June 19, 2021,” Neudigate said.
 “The acquisition alone has already paid dividends in being part of our effort to reduce crime and disorder at the Oceanfront.”